+Please note: experience in clinical settings (hospital or general practice) is not required or expected.
 You should provide some indication of what you understand about what a doctor's role involves, how you found this out (e.g. online work experience, named web sites, etc.) and why it appeals to you.

 You should tell us about one or more experience(s) you have undertaken in which you engaged directly with people.
 Include details of how long you did this for, when and where you did it and what your specific role(s) was/were.
 For example, if you volunteered in a care home, please state what you were specifically asked to do and how you did it, rather than writing generically about what happens in a care home.
-Examples may come from paid or voluntary roles in any area, particularly where these involve working with a diverse range of people.1 Caring within your family will not normally be given substantial credit unless you have young carer status and your caring responsibilities take up a significant amount of time.
+Examples may come from paid or voluntary roles in any area, particularly where these involve working with a diverse range of people.
+Caring within your family will not normally be given substantial credit unless you have young carer status and your caring responsibilities take up a significant amount of time.
+Young carer status should be mentioned explicitly.